 - The Curse Of The Wraydons: In this adaption of the play by W.G.
 Wills, Jack Wraydon (dubbed Spring-Heeled Jack for his athleticism) is a young officer in the British Army who's attempting to court Helen, the lovely daughter of local Squire Sedgefield.
 When several women are strangled in the nearby wood suspicion falls on Jack due to his families reported history of mental illness.
 It's revealed the real Serial Killer is his uncle Philip Wraydon, who's betraying England to Napoleon, and using the killing spree as cover to pass information.
 A twisted psycho with his own private collection of torture instruments and death traps, Philip frames his nephew, hoping to ensure he will gain the Wraydon family fortune.

-- Sherlock Holmes 2010: In this The Asylum production Spring Heeled Jack is the villain, presented as a Steampunk mechanical man.
+- Sir Arthur Conan Doyle's Sherlock Holmes: In this The Asylum production Spring Heeled Jack is the villain, presented as a Steampunk mechanical man.
 He is actually Holmes' estranged brother Thorpe.

 - Spring Heeled Jack 2008: In this horror film, Spring Heeled Jack is presented as a murderous demon.
 He terrorised London for decades killing his last victim in 1904.
 Reawakening a hundred years later, he attempts to carry on his killing spree targeting teenager Sam Walker and his friends.